stealjs/steal-tools/doc/types/export-object.md

 ## outputs

-`outputs` specifies different ways the modules loaded by `system` are written out.
+`outputs` specifies different ways the modules loaded by `steal` are written out.
 It's an object of [steal-tools.export.output] objects.
 Each [steal-tools.export.output] supports the following options: